-Shahzia Sikander is widely celebrated for subverting pre-modern and classical Central and South-Asian miniature painting traditions into dialog with contemporary international art practices and launching the form known today as “neo-miniature”.
-Recipient of the MacArthur grant, Shahzia’s early work is touring at the Morgan Library, the Rhode Island School of Design Museum and Museum of Fine Arts Houston in 2021-2022.
+Shahzia Sikander is widely celebrated for subverting pre-modern and classical Central and South-Asian miniature painting traditions into dialogue with contemporary international art practices and launching the form known today as neo-miniature.
+Recipient of the MacArthur grant, Sikander’s early work is touring at the Morgan Library, the RISD museum, and MFA Houston in 2021-2022.

 Shahzia's Upcoming Workshops

 Students have advanced skill and knowledge of painting and drawing.
 Students are highly motivated and self-directed, have a minimum of five years experience in their field and have multiple portfolios of their artwork.
 Portfolio review is required for admittance to some Level IV classes.

 Aug 19 - 23, 2024